Aria vs Clubhouse

 | Payment method | Web checkout (no app store cut) | N/A |

-| Live captions | Yes — on-device speech recognition | No |
+| Live captions | Yes — on-device speech recognition | Closed captioning on iOS |

 | AI session summaries | Yes — bilingual for non-English sessions | No |